chatwoot/docs/docs/user-guide/conversation-workflow.md

 If we have enabled [Pre Chat forms](add-inbox-settings.md#pre-chat-form) in Inbox, as soon as the customer clicks on chat widget, the message requesting for name and e-mail id will appear on screen as below.

 <div align="center">

 <img src={require('./images/prechatform.png').default} width="800" alt="Chatwoot Widget Pre Chat Form " />

 </div>

+You can find more details about configuring pre-chat form [here](user-guide/features/pre-chat-form.md)

 Now let us look at how this message is captured in the Agent Dashboard.